 6. Settlement and payout.
 In this stage, you, the merchant, receive the money owed to you for all of those global transactions.
 For each approved transaction, the issuing bank sends the appropriate funds to the acquiring bank, which then passes them on to you, sometimes via a payment solutions provider like BlueSnap.
 You usually have the opportunity to determine how frequently you’ll get paid—either daily, weekly, or monthly.
 Alternatively, some providers offer you the option to receive a consolidated payment, which means you’ll receive all funds owed to you—from all banks and all payment types—in one lump sum deposit.

-For cross-border payments: Typically, conversion fees (called FX fees) apply for merchants who prefer payouts in their local currency.
+For cross-border payments: Typically, conversion fees (called FX fees) apply for merchant who prefer payouts in their local currency.
 However, some providers offer like-for-like payout options, which means they are capable of paying into your merchant account in the same currency of the original transaction.
 Merchants who take advantage of this option can save money on FX fees.

 7. Reconciliation.
 Similar to balancing your own personal checkbook, reconciliation is how you keep track of what you’re owed and what you’ve been paid.
 You may get multiple reconciliation reports, one from each bank you work with; or, your payment provider may offer the option for a single consolidated report, which includes every transaction from every bank, currency, and payment type.

-For cross-border payments: Reconciliation can be especially complex for merchants that receive funds in multiple currencies.
-For instance, a global merchant headquartered in the U.S. might want Canadian-dollar transactions sent to a Canadian-dollar-denominated bank account, euro transactions sent to a euro-denominated bank account, and all other transaction currencies deposited into a U.S. account.
+For cross-border payments: Reconciliation can be especially complex for businesses that receive funds in multiple currencies.
+For instance, a global business headquartered in the U.S. might want Canadian-dollar transactions sent to a Canadian-dollar-denominated bank account, euro transactions sent to a euro-denominated bank account, and all other transaction currencies deposited into a U.S. account.
 To save time—and ensure accuracy in the process—it benefits you if your payment provider sends easy-to-read processing statements that clearly summarize the transaction activity related to each type of disbursement.

 Boost Your Business With A Cross-Border Payment Gateway